artielbm/artielbm.github.io/Models/Subthreshold/readme.md

-This is supplemental material for "Pulsatile Basal Insulin Secretion is Driven by Glycolytic Oscillations", Fletcher et al, Physiology, in press.
+This is supplemental material for "Pulsatile Basal Insulin Secretion is Driven by Glycolytic Oscillations", Fletcher et al, Physiology, 2022 **37**:216 - 223.

 [PubMed](https://pubmed.ncbi.nlm.nih.gov/35378996/)